Our golf course is set in over 160 acres of parkland in the beautiful Lune Valley and is our members' pride and joy.

 The Men's course measures 6594 yards (Par 72, SS 72) from the competition tees and 6244 yards (Par 72, SS 70) from the daily tees.
 The Ladies course is 5734 yards (Par 73, SS 73).

-Click here to view our scorecard.
+Click here to view the scorecard for our course

 The par of 72 is evenly distributed over the two halves, each having two par threes, five par fours and two par fives.
 The course is set out in two anti-clockwise nine hole loops that make full use of the natural landscape.